 - 47% of employees fall for phishing scam during distraction in remote working

 With the new attack vectors and techniques being used, the methodologies to deal with cyber incidents and handling data breaches are changing.
-A survey conducted over 39% and 26% of breached businesses and charities to explore how they deal with cyber security and handle incidents and take a step for future improvement and data protection.
+A survey conducted over 39% and 26% of breached businesses and charities to explore how they deal with cybersecurity, handle incidents, and take steps for future improvement and data protection.

 Incident response plan